canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 var someKey = fallback.FirstOrDefault(t => t != null);
 ```

-Also, you could take advantage of the **Null Coleasing Operator** (??) if these choice functions return `null` when a value isn't found.
+Also, we can take advantage of the **Null-coalescing operator** (??) if these choice functions return `null` when a value isn't found.

+The Null-coalescing operator returns the expression on the left it it isn't null.
+Otherwise, it evaluates the expression on the right.

 ```csharp
 var someKey = FindKey() ??
 FindAlternateKey() ??
 FindDefaultKey();